1dscientist/Sure-Start/README.md

 ## Day 8

 **Helpful Guide**: https://serokell.io/blog/deep-learning-and-neural-network-guide

 I understood the fundementals of a neural network and a basic explanation of the different types of it.
 - Feed Forward Neural Network: Simplest kind with no backpropogation
 - Recurrent Neural Netowrk: Simple kind with backpropogation
 - Convolutional Neural Network: Where inputs connected by a small square in the image and gets finer as it progresses in the network
 - Generative Adversarial Neural Network: Unsupervised model that helps analyze deepfakes

+## Day 9

+Convolutional Neural Networks are an interesting kind of neural network where data is efficiently optimized for tasks like Image Classification.
+I am currently using it to make my models more effective and interesting.
+Will update to this as I continue my CV journey!

+## Day 10

+I really enjoyed playing the Survival game, and it exposed me to a reality I may have been oblivious to

+1. I think that ML was used to scan through resumés and look for suitable candidates from the applicant pool.
+2. When I think of a biased machine learning model, I may think of college application scanners which go through applications before holistic review.
+It may not consider external factors or the whole picture and make biased decisions immediately, causing unfortunate situations for the students involved.

+## Day 11

+MINST is an interesting Dataset that I hope to analyze.
+I've done it in the past but only using simple decision trees, which were not that accurate.